cathydutton/cathydutton.github.io/_drafts/2017-03-27-what-comes-first-the-user-or-the-service?.md

 </section>

-### So, how do you determine the right way for your form?
+### So, how do you determine the best way?

 <p>There is no one right way; each form will have a different set of criteria to work with, resulting in pros and cons for each approach.
 The key is to prototype multiple question flows and, most importantly, test them with real users.</p>

 <p>The first step in working out the best question sequence for a form is to write each individual question onto a card or post-it note.
 These can be moved around quickly into as many different orders as possible.
-Try to identify the key decision questions in the journey (where the flow would branch).
-For example, 'Licence length' or 'Date of birth'.</p>
+Try to identify the key decision questions in the journey (where the flow would branch).</p>

 <img src="../assets/img/card-sort.jpg" alt="Card sorting" width="600px">